Want to grow weed at home?

 - Also, pollination of female plants can occur more easily, causing them to produce seed instead of the buds you want to harvest.
 (Only female plants produce buds.)

-Common Planting Mediums
+Common Planting Mediums for Marijuana

 A traditional, cost effective and often used medium for growing crops is soil.
 Soil is (dirt!) cheap and reliable for the growth of any plant.